-The Matterhorn with its 4478 meters is one of the highest mountain peaks in the Alps and certainly one of the most famous as well.
-The mountain top, which also appears on the Toblerone chocolate, is climbed from Italy or Switzerland by about 3000 people a year.
+The Matterhorn, with its 4478 meters, is one of the highest mountain peaks in the Alps and certainly one of the most famous.
+The mountain top, which also appears on the Toblerone chocolate, is climbed from Italy or Switzerland by about 3000 people yearly.
 With this, the pyramid-shaped mountain is one of the most conquered peaks in the world.

-The mountains were formed at the confluence of the African and the Eurasian plate.
-The Matterhorn marks the border of the two plates, as well it is the border between Italy and Switzerland.
+The mountains were formed at the African and Eurasian plate confluence.
+The Matterhorn marks the border of the two plates and the border between Italy and Switzerland.
 The southern side of the mountain belongs to Italy, while if you want to approach it from one of the other 3 equators, you can do so from Switzerland.

 What is Matterhorn famous for?